bast/polygons/README.md

 - check whether points are inside or outside polygons
 - nearest distances to edges
 - nearest distances to vertices
-- nearest weighted distances to vertices (see below for explanation)

 ### Example